knoxen/SrpcWorld/README.md

 {:ok,
  %{
    conn_id: "NQbJJ2hBgjjfqnJ9Lfm4tQHm6Q",
-   conn_type: :user,
    entity_id: "chigurh",
-   req_hmac_key: <<85, 145, 155, 185, 254, 33, 95, 231, 12, 192, 116, 68, 6,
+   req_mac_key: <<85, 145, 155, 185, 254, 33, 95, 231, 12, 192, 116, 68, 6,
      149, 109, 117, 171, 79, 104, 250, 237, 131, 217, 249, 205, 173, 137, 23, 1,
      0, 136, 90>>,
    req_sym_key: <<107, 204, 232, 133, 180, 85, 147, 217, 183, 125, 167, 38, 95,
      5, 221, 122, 117, 57, 54, 156, 93, 219, 77, 223, 196, 151, 156, 242, 25,
      139, 118, 71>>,
-   resp_hmac_key: <<244, 119, 176, 20, 34, 129, 131, 0, 243, 145, 92, 157, 139,
+   resp_mac_key: <<244, 119, 176, 20, 34, 129, 131, 0, 243, 145, 92, 157, 139,
      187, 202, 209, 193, 170, 245, 217, 250, 60, 197, 238, 194, 13, 23, 204,
      138, 253, 248, 161>>,
    resp_sym_key: <<233, 191, 187, 135, 233, 138, 127, 153, 128, 20, 228, 196,
      234, 1, 137, 231, 0, 213, 178, 221, 226, 232, 123, 97, 71, 109, 228, 39,
      228, 168, 81, 219>>,
    sha_alg: :sha256,
-   sym_alg: :aes256
+   sym_alg: :aes256,
+   type: :user
  }}
 ```

 SRPC lib and user connections are identical in terms of use.
-The only difference is a lib connection represents a mutually authentication between the SRPC framework libraries in use, whereas a user connection __*also*__ performs authentication via a user's password (client) and verifier (server).
+The only difference is a lib connection represents a mutually authenticated channel between the SRPC framework libraries in use, whereas a user connection __*also*__ ensures mutual authentication via the user's password (client) and verifier (server).
 Note the emphasis of __*also*__.
-Since both user registration and login require an existing SRPC connection (which could be either lib or user), that connection must be rooted in an SRPC lib connection.
+Both user registration and login require an existing SRPC lib or user connection.
+If a user connection is used, that connection must be rooted in an SRPC lib connection.
+This ensures no user information is ever transmitted unencrypted.